Built in 1790, The Tuck Inn in Rockport, MA is one of the finest bed and breakfasts on Cape Ann.

 With a negligible income stream and no repeat business, the first two years of operations for the Woods were difficult.
 In order to initially outfit the completely stripped inn, they purchased second hand furniture at flea markets and thrift shops; they frequented all the weekend yard sales and re-circulated family cast-offs.
 As the business rebounded, they were able to upgrade the décor and furnishings, the bathrooms, and all the mechanical systems.
 Today the inn is in top condition and is decorated with antiques, original artwork by local artists, handmade quilts and coverlets, and oriental rugs.

-Now 23 years later the Woods have reestablished The Tuck Inn B&B to the level of prominence it had enjoyed under the stewardship of the Tuck family.
-Liz and Scott, now seasoned innkeepers themselves, are pleased to be able to invite you to come enjoy relaxing and comfortable year-round lodging in Rockport, MA on Cape Ann at the Tuck Inn B&B.
+Now 24 years later the Woods have re-established The Tuck Inn B&B to the level of prominence it had enjoyed under the stewardship of the Tuck family.
+Liz and Scott, now seasoned innkeepers themselves, are pleased to be able to invite you to come enjoy relaxing and comfortable year-round lodging with them in Rockport, MA on Cape Ann at the Tuck Inn B&B.

 Come Visit Our Historical Inn